department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/README.md

 **Staging**

 - https://staging.va.gov/my-va/
-- LOA3 with 2FA: Sign in with [any staging user](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Products/Identity/Login/MVI%20Integration/reference_documents/mvi_stagingUsers_fullList.csv) and navigate to the profile.
+- LOA3 with 2FA: Sign in with [any staging user](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Products/Identity/Login/MVI%20Integration/reference_documents/mvi_stagingUsers_fullList.csv) and navigate to the profile (__note: link points to vets.gov-team repo__).
 - LOA3 without 2FA: Will be promted to setup 2FA before accessing.
 - LOA1: Create an account on staging and navigate to the profile.
 You will see a prompt to verify your identity since the profile is only available to users who have verified their identities.
 - [QA Manual Testing Matrix](https://app.zenhub.com/files/31788863/7d925a6a-4824-4437-a80e-2dbaf2224dfa/download) spreadsheet